pgvillage-tools/pgtester/DOWNLOAD_AND_RUN.md

 ## Container image
 For container environments [pgtester](https://github.com/MannemSolutions/pgtester) is also available on [dockerhub](https://hub.docker.com/repository/docker/mannemsolutions/pgtester).
-You can easilly pull it with:
+You can easily pull it with:
 ```bash
 docker pull mannemsolutions/pgtester
 ```